TBD54566975/did-nostr/README.md

 I have no idea whether this will work, or if it's a good idea.
 What has me interested is:
 * Could provide a means for key rotation while keeping the same pubkey
 * Could allow for interop between different protocols / systems
+* Could enable use of Verifiable Credentials
+  * e.g. CashApp could issue cashtag Verifiable Credentials to DIDs.
+This would basically allow people to have a "blue checkmark" or, more generally speaking, some trusted way to say "this pubkey is linked to this cashtag".
+  * e.g. could introduce stuff like payments on nostr via CashApp simply by having a pubkey present their cashtag VC to a CashApp api endpoint.
+VC can be used as a form of authentication, since the VC was issued by CashApp
 * Could allow for less reliance on DNS if desired

 # Brain Dump